drstearns/tutorials/src/godb/index.md

 docker build -t your-dockerhub-name/mysqldemo .
 ```

 To run an instance of this new container image, use all of the same flags as above, but replace the `mysql` container image name with `your-dockerhub-name/mysqldemo`.
 Remember to stop and remove the existing container you ran earlier before running this new one.
-You can also remove the `create table` query from your Go code, as the table will be created as your customized container spins up.

 For more details, see the "Initializing a fresh instance" section of the [MySQL Docker container documentation](https://hub.docker.com/_/mysql/).